Thermodynamics of the disordered Hubbard model studied via numerical linked-cluster expansions: Results

 In Fig.~\ref{diffDmu_3D}, we show the same properties for the 3D model that are shown for the 2D version in Fig.~\ref{fig:diffDmu} when disorder is present in the chemical potential for a range of strengths.
 Here, this range is extended to $\Delta_\mu=16t_0$ since the noninteracting bandwidth is larger in 3D.
 We find that the trends are similar to those seen for the system in 2D, except that the magnetic correlations in the clean system show a more rapid increase with lowering the temperature and in turn, are affected more strongly by disorder.
 The divergent behavior of $S^{AF}$ for the clean system in Fig.~\ref{diffDmu_3D}(e) reflects the existence of a finite temperature magnetic transition to the Ne\'{e}l phase around $T=0.35t_0$ for this interaction strength~\cite{r_staudt_00,e_khatami_16}.
 Comparisons to DQMC results are performed considering a $6\times 6\times 6$ periodic system for the latter.

-In Fig.~\ref{diffDU_3D}, we study the effect of the interaction disorder on the 3D system and find that the same trends we observed for the 2D system largely hold here as well.
+In Fig.~\ref{diffDU_3D}, we present results for the effect of the interaction disorder on the 3D system and find that the same trends we observed for the 2D system largely hold here as well; despite a reduction in moments in the disordered system, leading to smaller magnetic correlations, the effect of this type of disorder is much less severe, and does not appear to alter the physics of the system at temperatures we can access, in comparison to the effect of disorder in the chemical potential.
 Similarly to the 2D case, we cannot carry out the DQMC calculations for $\Delta_U>8t_0$ due to technical reasons related to the algorithm.
 These results show the robustness of the NLCE method for studying a wide range of circumstances that include changes in the model parameters and dimensionality of the system.